Protocentral/protocentral_sensything/docs/index.md

 ```
 # Connecting Qwiic sensors to Sensything
 One of the most standout features of the Sensything board is that it offers the Qwiic connectivity solution.
-This is in ode to Sparkfun, whose Qwiic category offers a wide range of sensor breakouts.
+This is an ode to Sparkfun, whose Qwiic category offers a wide range of sensor breakouts.
 Why Qwiic?
 Qwiic connectivity gives an easy and simplified approach called “ Ready to Plug”.
 You can get a lot more done by getting rid of the breadboard and jumper wires that complicate the sensor readings.

 A basic example of how to connect to Qwiic sensor